 How nervous are you?

-The most effective way we have of dealing with our nerves in any given moment is to focus on the breath.
+The most effective way we have of dealing with our nerves in any given moment is to do a little movement and focus on the breath.
 A free, smooth inhale and a long, free exhale are key to shutting down the fight of flight response in the body.
-Shapewear, the very thing we’ve chosen to feel more confident on stage, is actually augmenting the nerves and making it impossible to tame them because we cannot access the breath the way we need.
+Shapewear, the very thing we’ve chosen to feel more confident on stage, can actually augment the nerves, making it impossible to tame them because we cannot access the breath the way we need.